Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

 * WARN if any backup power module's running status is not "Normal", "Running", "Online", "Charging" or "Charging completed", unless it reports an outright failure.
 * CRIT if any backup power module reports health status "Faulty", "No Input", "Invalid" or "Offline".
 * CRIT if any backup power module's running status reports a failure ("Not running", "Sleep in High Temperature", "Offline", "Invalid", "Migration fault", "Error/Faulty", "To be synchronized", "Power-on failed", "Abnormal" or "Rollback failure").
+* WARN or CRIT if a backup power module's voltage reaches `--warning-voltage` or `--critical-voltage`.
+Both are off by default, because the healthy range depends on the module and on how many cells it has.
+A module that has lost a cell, or one being trickle-charged back up, leaves its normal band long before its health status changes.
 * WARN if a backup power module's remaining life falls below `--warning` (default: less than 180 days).
 * CRIT if a backup power module's remaining life falls below `--critical` (default: less than 30 days).
 * UNKNOWN if the appliance lists no backup power modules at all, which points at the query rather than at the hardware.